Loading

 Résolution

-An org is the virtual space provided to an individual customer of Salesforce, and includes all customer data and applications.
-It’s composed of Systems of Record (SOR) that store customer data and metadata such as:
+An org is the virtual space provided to an individual Salesforce customer.
+It includes all customer data and applications, and is composed of Systems of Record (SOR) that store customer data and metadata, including:

 • Relational Database (DB)